 On Friday, 15/11, there will be a compulsory computer exercise at 08.15 in K204.
 The instructions for the exercise can be found here.
 Note that there is a problem that you should do before the exercise begins.
 The matlab programs that you need can be found here: perm.m, dos.m.

 General instructions for the labs can be found here.
 You must read these instructions.

 The instructions for the Coulomb blockade lab is here.
 Note that there are preparation questions you should do in advance.
 You should meet for the lab in k-space (Berzeliuslab) a few minutes before the lab starts, and the lab itself is in Berzeliuslab, with Sven Dorsch as supervisor.

 Instructions for the projects, including how the report should be can be found here.
 Please read through the project topics and rank the five that you like best.
-Enter your choices here where the project assignments are now given.
-You were assigned a project close to your choices.
-Give your report to your supervisor on Tuesday for comments such that MEP can have the final reports in pdf on Wednesday noon, 19/12.
+[To be updated nearer project-time]

-The exam is 17/1 at 08.00 in Sparta D. You are allowed the book, the documents "Text on Quantum Dots" and "Optical transitions in low-dimensional structures", and a calculator on the exam.
+The exam is 16/1 at 08.00 in Sparta B. You are allowed the book, the documents "Text on Quantum Dots" and "Optical transitions in low-dimensional structures", and a calculator on the exam.
 No handwritten notes are allowed.